rucev/ballopolis/docs/README.md

 ### Use cases

+- login
+- create a user
 - create level
 - play level
 - earn achivements
 - toggle like level
+- toggle favorite to save a level
 - follow users
-- see other users achivements
+- see other users (and mine) achivements
-- see other users created levels
+- see other users (and mine) created levels
+- see other users (and mine) saved levels
 - customize your avatar
+- change/recover my password
+- add recovery questions
+- search users or levels

 ## UI desgin